Diamond Grading Laboratories

 Now let’s talk about EGL.
 Poor EGL, how the mighty have fallen!
 They are like the super popular kid in high school that everyone looked up to, who ended up living in their car behind Walmart.
 Once a titan of the diamond grading world, they have been plagued with controversies over the last few years.
 You see, the EGL (once one big organization), splintered into many different franchises – all with wildly different standards and therefore reputations.

-EGL USA is deemed the most reputable, but you need to be very careful that if you are looking at a diamond whose certificate is labelled ‘EGL’, that it is fact ‘EGL USA’ and not ‘EGL Hong Kong’, ‘EGL Israel’, ‘EGL Europe’ of any other EGL for that matter.
+EGL USA is deemed the most reputable.
+But you need to be very careful when you are looking at a diamond whose certificate is labelled ‘EGL’, that it is fact ‘EGL USA’ and not ‘EGL Hong Kong’, ‘EGL Israel’, ‘EGL Europe’ of any other EGL for that matter.

-If you are not sure, email or call the retailer and get a full copy of the grading report just to be sure.
+If you are not sure, email or call the retailer and get a full copy of the grading report (retailers at Rare Carat only have GIA graded diamonds listed).
 Just like HRD, EGL diamonds (even EGL USA) will sell for lower prices than GIA certified diamonds (15-20% or more), and just like HRD, that difference in price represents a difference in standards.

 To give you a bit of industry context here, Rapnet (the online diamond trading network, and a big deal in the industry) was so concerned with the misrepresentation of quality associated with ‘certain labs’ using the GIA terminology – but crucially – applying this terminology to different grading standards (read, looser standards), they decided in 2014 that they would no longer list any EGL grading reports on their website.
 Read from that what you will, ladies and gentlemen....